 First, you have to want to be the best.

-...after you read So You Want To: Write A Story
+...after you read So You Want To: Write A Story, of course.

-- To make your fights even grander and epic, give your hero and his enemies Stock Superpowers, related to said Serious Business that he wants To Be a Master of.
+- To make your fights even grander and epic, give your hero and his enemies any of the powers in the Stock Superpowers Index, related to said Serious Business that he wants To Be a Master of.
 Choose wisely what kind of powers each character gets, as they must reflect their personality and background.

 - More on the way...

 Alright, rule number one of shonen is simple: say no to the Spotlight-Stealing Squad.
 Yes, you would assume The Hero gets a vast majority of the spotlight — but that's okay, he's the main character.
 Sure, we all know you want to focus on that angsty, brooding Lancer...but give him some time out of the spotlight, too.
 (This is especially true if the story has Loads and Loads of Characters.)

 Other tropes to avoid: